masouto94/my_little_programs/poetry_api/README.md

 # Poems for everyone

 ## Overview
+`poetry_api` is a full-stack web app aimed to provide an interface to visualize and analyze poems.
 This repo is divided in two modules:

 - `poemParser`: Has the models and local database for all poems.
 New poems can be saved by executing the corresponding lines in `main.py`